- 2017 Con

 The GCLS Writing Academy

-Over the course of the year, the students 'begin at the beginning', covering the basics of grammar and writing, and then move on to the foundations of quality writing, research methods and sources, genre specific skills, the life of a writer, preparing to be published, and end with a three month one on one mentoring experience with some of the most established and awarded authors in lesbian fiction.
+Over the course of the year, students attend weekly classes covering the basics of grammar and writing, the foundations of quality writing, in-depth explorations of narrative distance and creating relatable characters, research methods and sources, genre specific skills, the life of a writer, and preparing to be published.
+The program ends with a three month one on one mentoring experience with some of the most established and awarded authors in lesbian fiction.

 The Writing Academy provides a teaching and learning environment that supports the development of a community of learners through regular online interactions, ongoing communications, shared assignments, and teamwork.
 The program is comprised of 10-15 students and 3 full time faculty plus honorary guest speakers and additional mentors.
 It is our hope that our students will leave the program with not only a great learning experience, but also with a sense of being a member of a lifelong community of writers.

 If you do not find answers to your questions here, please contact us at firstname.lastname@example.org.

 Our faculty is selected based on a strict list of criteria, not the least of which is significant experience in teaching writing, being well published, and having an award-winning body of work.